1031-Systems/1031_Delivery/README.md

 thonny, direct copy to SD card, or other mechanism.
 Hauntimator can output the CSV control files locally for separate transfer and the audio files must already exist on the system.

+### Pololu

+This installation also includes files for using Pololu Maestro animation controllers.
+The provided software is in the Pololu directory.
+See the README there for more details.

+In the Pololu subdirectory, there is a file named commlib.py.
+This is the interface library for Hauntimator.py and Maestro_Animator.py to talk to the hardware.
+In order for these tools to load the right commlib, there MUST be a symbolic link in the src directory to the appropriate commlib.py file to support users developing controllers with other hardware or programming languages.  commlib.py has the purpose of decoupling Hauntimator from the hardware specifics.

+Hauntimator's direct communication with the hardware is optional and somewhat limited because the hardware does not in fact store the animations as the the Pico-based Animator board does.
+The animations are stored in the local filesystem and the application Maestro_Animator is used to play them via its Maestro interface.

 ## Plugins